-Last year I travelled to the tropical island of Kauai in mid-January, and enjoyed gorgeous weather, with cheap accommodation and few tourists.
-So, if you don’t want to freeze your but off in Berlin in order to take advantage of these amazing deals, trust me, there are plenty of other places to go!
+Last year I travelled to the tropical island of Kauai in mid-January, and enjoyed gorgeous weather.
+The accommodation was cheap and there were few tourists.
+So, if you don’t want to freeze your but off in Berlin, trust me, there are plenty of other places to go. ?

 3. More Sightseeing Availability

 If you’re going to spend the money and energy to travel to a new destination, its expected you’re going to partake in some sightseeing.
 Whether it’s hiking to a beautiful waterfall, seeing a famous museum, or eating at a popular restaurant, when traveling during the slower season, you are more likely to not only book whatever attraction it is you want to see, but prices are typically cheaper, too.

 Another bonus is I don’t always like to plan every second of every day of my trip, and when traveling in the slower season, you don’t have to!
 You can be more spontaneous with your itinerary, and won’t have to worry that your spontaneity caused you to miss out on seeing something you really wanted to see, because you should have booked it weeks in advance.